-In 1975 Lynette Fromme is setenced to life in prision by a Sacramento, CA, federal court, for her attempt on the life of President Gerald Ford.
+In 1975 Lynette Fromme is sentenced to life in prison by a Sacramento, CA, federal court, for her attempt on the life of President Gerald Ford.

 In 1979 The "Budweiser Rocket" set the unofficial land speed record at 739 m.p.h.

 In 1979 In a case that aggravated racial tensions, Arthur McDuffie, a black insurance executive, is fatally beaten after a police chase in Miami.
 (Four white police officers are later acquitted of charges stemming from McDuffie's death.

 In 1983 A bomb planted by the IRA explodes and kills six in London, England.

 In 1985 The U.S. House of Representatives approves President Reagan's tax-overhaul initiative, sending it to the Senate for its consideration.